Zeyad-37/GenericRecyclerViewAdapter/README.md

 # GenericRecyclerViewAdapter
-A General Purpose adapter, equipped with all kinds of functions animations.
+A General Purpose adapter, equipped with all kinds of functions and animations.